Optimal Execution and Macroscopic Market Making: Almgren-Chriss-Avellaneda-Stoikov Model

-The work of \cite{avellaneda2008high} can be interpreted as a discrete version of the above (refer to \cite{guo2023macroscopic}), under the assumption that the best price from the others is always the reference price.
+The work of \cite{guo2023macroscopic} can be viewed as a continuous analogue of \cite{avellaneda2008high}.
+Moreover, the market maker's control problem can be regarded as a special case when the best price offered by others is taken to be the reference price throughout.
 Therefore, we regard this market maker as being of the \textit{`Avellaneda-Stoikov type.'}

-The individual quadratic temporary impact and the exponential intensity inspire the name \textit{`Almgren-Chriss-Avellaneda-Stoikov model.'} Besides, we consider the homogeneous penalty parameters:
+The individual quadratic temporary cost and the exponential intensity inspire the name \textit{`Almgren-Chriss-Avellaneda-Stoikov model.'} Besides, we consider the homogeneous penalty parameters for tractability:

 for all $i$.
 For convenience, let us set $q_0^{1,\e} < 0$ and $q_0^{1,\m} \geq q_0^{2,\m}$.
-An advantage of such settings is that Lipschitz mappings $\psi^a, \psi^b$, and $\varphi$ in the implicit function theorem can be explicitly derived.
-We introduce the FBSDE characterization of the equilibrium as follows, paying attention to the removal of the truncation $\xi$ and $\Tilde{\xi}$.
+An advantage of this model is that Lipschitz mappings $\psi^a, \psi^b$, and $\varphi$ in the implicit function theorem can be explicitly derived.
+We introduce the FBSDE characterization of the equilibrium as follows.
+The truncation coefficients $\xi$ and $\tilde{\xi}$ will be removed due to the boundedness of the solution.

 \kong